trilbymedia/grav-plugin-prism-highlight/README.md

 # Basic Usage

 In your markdown, you can create a block of code, and assign the language to it.
 You can choose between the list above.

-Example:
+Example using regular markdown fenced code syntax:

 ```php
   ```php